wizetek/qvm/README.md

 <br>

 ## Notes
+* `DELAY=0` will boot imediately but won't prompt to edit config for convenience.
 * When a (hard) disk image is attached, booting from `.iso` happens only once on initial VM startup so that after the VM is reset it can boot from disk instead of going in a loop.
 * Spaces in file names are supported for `ISO=` and `IMG=` defined in configuration files but not when specified on command line.
 * Only one *unique* config variable can be used (last one wins).
 To pass a lot of extra options either combine all arguments in one line: `OPT="-foo -bar -baz -opt4 -opt5 -opt6 -opt7 -opt8 -opt9"` or use multiple lines and do something like: